 - 5. Cross sections, grades and alignments, as required, can be provided to the drainage section. - 6.
 Work sheets, as needed, can be provided to the permits section for initial evaluation. - 7.
-Utility owners can be provided plans, profiles and cross sections as required to identify/verify and designate their existing utilities. - 8.
-The TRNSPORT pay item listing can be initiated by identifying the items of work involved at this point.
+Utility/Agency Owners (UAOs) can be provided plans, profiles and cross sections as required to identify/verify and designate their existing utilities. - 8.
+The TRNSPORT pay item listing can be initiated by identifying the items of work involved at this point. - 9.
+The need for sound barrier walls has been confirmed and locations established.